 An electrical technician has to be well versed in practical theory and the national electrical code to perform installation and maintenance to transformers.
 Often he/she is required to configure a transformer connection to Delta/Wye or Delta/Delta, Wye/Wye or Wye/Delta.

-3 Phase Power, Wye Configured: Four-Wire
+Wye Configured: Four-Wire

 Wye connection resembles the letter Y, also known as star.
 A common supply voltage is 120V/208V 3 phase Wye configuration.
-120 volts is measured from each phase to neutral (neutral is center-tapped) and 208 volts is measured phase to phase.
+120 volts is measured from each phase to neutral voltage (neutral wire is center-tapped) and 208 volts is measured phase to phase.

 Wye configuration is commonly used to supply 3 phase 4 wire service entrances, such as commercial buildings.
 Single-phase residential service entrances are derived from one of the three Wye-configured 3 phases.